-If you want to plan your meeting agenda with interactions to make your virtual meetings more productive, Toasty is a platform that we come across that is worth checking out.
+If you want to plan a clear meeting agenda with interactions to make your remote meetings more productive, Toasty is a platform that we come across that is worth checking out.
 They also have a great video conferencing platform that could be the right tool for you to keep to a virtual meeting agenda.

 Alternatively, you can write agenda and meeting minutes on Google Docs too or any cloud-based documenting platform.
 Avoid offline docs as it can lead to various versions that could lead to confusion during the video conference.

 Below you’ll find a few examples of remote team meeting agendas you can leverage for your teams to streamline your daily routines and run effective meetings remotely.

 The daily stand-up meeting template was popularized by the trend toward agile and scrum master working models, but there are benefits to daily meetings that all remote teams can enjoy regardless of industry and workflow model.